 Easy step-by-step guide to paint steps made of concrete.

 Unfinished concrete soaks up water, which can lead to cracking, chipping and other symptoms of premature degeneration.
 Prevent this by protecting your steps with a coat of paint.
 Or, if your steps were previously painted, you can refresh the color or the finish with a topcoat of paint.
 Careful preparation, including etching new concrete and removing peeling paint, are essential prerequisites for top-quality results.

 Fresh concrete needs to cure for 30 to 60 days before it's dry enough to paint.
-Perform a moisture test by taping a piece of clear plastic to one of the steps and leaving it for a day – if you notice condensation on the underside of the plastic, the concrete stairs may need more time to dry.
-Once the outdoor steps are dry enough to paint, check porosity by spraying some water on the steps to make sure it soaks in.
+Perform a moisture test by taping a piece of clear plastic to one of the steps and leaving it for a day – if you notice condensation on the underside of the plastic, the concrete needs more time to dry.
+Once the steps are dry enough to paint, check porosity by spraying some water on the steps to make sure it soaks in.
 If it doesn't, the concrete probably won't hold paint either, so consider leaving the steps unpainted until a later date.
 Finally, etch new, porous concrete with a commercial etching product – following the directions on the container – and rinse thoroughly.

 If your steps have been previously painted, you may elect to strip the paint with a chemical stripper, which is advisable if the paint is in poor condition.
 Otherwise, use a wire brush to scrub off loose paint, then sweep the paint chips into a pile, collect and dispose them.
 If the concrete is cracked or chipped, fill the voids with mortar or epoxy concrete filler.
 After this product dries – which takes about 24 hours –clean up the patches by sanding them with an orbital sander, just as you would sand similar patches on wood.
 Work with 120-grit wet/dry sandpaper, which keeps its tooth longer than garnet or silicon oxide paper.